In April 2019, the key findings were:

 The most significant changes that took place in the electricity market this month were as follows:

-A 5% price decrease in Tallinn, due to a decrease in the energy component;
+A 10% price decrease in Brussels, due to a decrease in the energy component;

-A 2% price decrease in Stockholm, due to a decrease in the energy component;
+A 3% price decrease in Copenhagen and Tallinn, due to decreases in the energy components;

 A 2% price decrease in Ljubljana, due to a decrease in the energy and distribution components;